zeek/spicy-plugin/README.md

     # zkg install zeek/spicy-plugin

 This will pull down the package, compile and test the plugin, and then install and activate it.
-To check that the plugin becomes available, run `zeek -N Zeek::Spicy` afterwards, it should show output like
+To check that the plugin has become available, run `zeek -N Zeek::Spicy` afterwards, it should show output like
 this:

-    # zeek -NN Zeek::Spicy
+    # zeek -N Zeek::Spicy
-    Zeek::Spicy - Support for Spicy parsers (*.spicy, *.evt, *.hlto) (dynamic, version x.y.z)
+    Zeek::Spicy - Support for Spicy parsers (*.hlto) (dynamic, version x.y.z)

-The compilation tool `spicyz` comes with package as well and should show up in your `PATH` after installation.
+The compilation tool `spicyz` comes with the package as well, and should show up in your `PATH` after installation.
 If that's not the case, please see the [Spicy manual](https://docs.zeek.org/projects/spicy/en/latest/zeek.html#zeek_spicyz) on how to locate it (you might be using an older version of *zkg* still).